giucamp/density/README.md

 ## How to...
 The library has no dependencies and is composed only by headers, so there is nothing to build.
 To use it just download or clone the repository, and then copy the directory "density" in your include paths.

-In the test directory there is a test program that you can build with cmake or Visual Studio 2017.
-Read [here](http://giucamp.github.io/density/doc/html/test_bench.html) for the details.
+A test program and a benchmark program are included.
+You can build them using cmake or Visual Studio 2017.
+Click [here](http://giucamp.github.io/density/doc/html/test_bench.html) for the details.

-In the bench directory there is a benchmark program you you can build with cmake or Visual Studio 2017.

-<a href="mailto:giu.campana@gmail.com">[give feedback]</a>
+Feedback to <a href="mailto:giu.campana@gmail.com">giu.campana@gmail.com</a>